ccbbccbb/awesome-openai-codex-cli/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## PR Tracking

+We use the GitHub MCP Server (https://github.com/openai/mcp) to discover, track, and review interesting PRs.
+See [PR-TRACKING.md](PR-TRACKING.md) for details.

+## License

+This repository is distributed under the [CC0 1.0 Universal](LICENSE) license, following best practices for "awesome" lists (e.g., awesome-machine-learning).
+For details, see [LICENSE](LICENSE).

 ---